dungeontiger/data_gen/README.md

 # data_gen
 A tool to generate data for use in testing, demos and machine learning training.

+# This is an early work in progress

 valueExpression can be any python expression.
 You have access to all methods of the random module